Skip to Content

 • Yes, you can.
 All judge-elects (i.e. judges who have won the general election but have not been sworn in yet) are required to attend Stage I so that we can give you training on cases that can pop up on your first day.

 Most courts are aware that incoming judges will need to attend Stage I and the court will have a procedure to pay us for your room nights at Stage I. However, if you have any trouble getting the lodging fee paid, please do not let that stop you from coming.
 We can retroactively charge the county later after you have been sworn in.
-For questions about that, please email April at adw167@txstate.edu or call 512.347.9927.
+For questions about that, please email Francisco at fjp12@txstate.edu or call 512.347.9927.

 • 1.
 Step one is to sign up on the New Judge Form so we can create you a username and password.